khalido/blog/content/post/PyConAu2018.md

 - process monitoring like supervisord
   - say u have a webapp image, a celery image, the supervisord runs those images. you would rarely run supervisord inside a docker container

-Docker is convuluted.
+**my takeaway:** Docker is convuluted.
 I wish the world would just rather clean up linux so we can go back to running things directly instead of having to faff around with docker containers.

 ## Context Managers: You Can Write Your Own!